jaspetham/Custom-Endpoint/README.md

 As required, i have added a composer support by adding a composer.json.

 ## Automated Testing (incomplete)
-I have install the brain monkey and phpunit and tried to do my own testing but it is incomplete
+I have install the brain monkey and phpunit and tried to do my own testing but it is incomplete and have tons of errors.